United posts $473 million 3Q profit on federal pandemic aid

 United Airlines reported a $473 million profit for the third quarter thanks to more than $1 billion in federal pandemic aid that helped pay airline employees this summer.

-The airline said Tuesday that bookings started to stabilize last month as the spike in COVID-19 cases eased.
+Leisure travelers packed planes over the vacation season, but by the end of summer bookings tailed off as the delta variant drove an increase in COVID-19 cases, and a hoped-for rally in business travel fizzled.

-Still, Chicago-based United said that its fourth-quarter revenue will be 25% to 30% lower than during the same period of 2019 as the airline operates fewer flights than it did before the pandemic.
+Chicago-based United said Tuesday that fourth-quarter revenue will be 25% to 30% lower than during the same period of 2019 as the airline operates fewer flights than it did before the pandemic.
 Costs will rise on a per-seat basis.

+Still, the company insisted that depressed areas of its business will recover and it will hit long-term financial targets.

 Ordinarily United draws a large chunk of revenue from business and international travel, but both remain severely depressed.
-United and its closest rivals, American and Delta, hope to get a boost from the U.S. government’s decision to ease restrictions on vaccinated travelers from abroad on Nov.
+United and its closest rivals, American and Delta, hope to get a boost as more offices re-open and from the U.S. government’s decision to ease restrictions on vaccinated travelers from abroad on Nov.
 8.

 United announced last week that it will expand transatlantic service next year, including adding destinations it has never served in Jordan, Norway and island outposts of Spain and Portugal.
 United is lobbying foreign governments to resume seven routes to Europe and Asia that were suspended during the pandemic.